pingcap/docs/system-variables.md

 - Setting this variable to `ON` requires you to connect to TiDB from a session that has TLS enabled.
 This helps prevent lock-out scenarios when TLS is not configured correctly.
 - This setting was previously a `tidb.toml` option (`security.require-secure-transport`), but changed to a system variable starting from TiDB v6.1.0.
-- For v6.5.6 or later v6.5.x releases, when Security Enhanced Mode (SEM) is enabled, setting this variable to `ON` is prohibited to avoid potential connectivity issues for users.
+- For v6.5.6 or later v6.5 versions, when Security Enhanced Mode (SEM) is enabled, setting this variable to `ON` is prohibited to avoid potential connectivity issues for users.

 ### skip_name_resolve <span class="version-mark">New in v5.2.0</span>